lgrqvst/luhr/README.md

 ### Controls:

-(The _not implemented_ refers to the old version linked above.
-In the new version _nothing_ is implemented yet.)
+(These refer to the old version linked above.
+Controls for the new version will be largely the same, but with more stuff added on.
+See below for details of what has been implemented.)

 Q - Engine on/off
 W - Main thruster